Surfshark Review: Is It Any Good?

 Camouflage and No-Borders Mode

-Just remember that these features aren’t fool-proof, so use it at your own risk.
+Just remember that these features aren’t fool-proof, so use them at your own risk.
 Better still, stay on the good side of the law and don’t use a VPN when you’re in a restrictive country unless absolutely necessary.

 Kill switch